Inside the Johnny Depp vs. Amber Heard Defamation Trial: Verdict, Drama, and Consequences

 Amber Heard‘s lawyer, Elaine Charlson Bredehoft, claims her client cannot afford to pay Johnny Depp the $10+ million in damagesAmber Heard‘s lawyer, Elaine Charlson Bredehoft, claims her client cannot afford to pay Johnny Depp the $10+ million in damages (Credit: Roger Wong / INSTARimages)

-Amber Heard‘s lawyer, Elaine Charlson Bredehoft, says they plan to appeal the decision and that Heard is unable to pay Johnny the $10+ million in damages.
+Amber Heard‘s lawyer, Elaine Charlson Bredehoft, says they plan to appeal the decision and that Heard cannot pay Johnny the $10+ million in damages.

 “That’s because she was demonized here,” Elaine Charlson Bredehoft said on the Today show about why they lost.
 “A number of things were allowed in this court that should not have been allowed, and it caused the jury to be confused.”